kaieberl/paper2speech/Readme.md

 5. save the action and give it a name, e.g. "Paper2Speech"

 ## Limitations
-- captions of tables, figures are always read at the end
+- captions of tables, figures are always read at the end of the page (because of the way Nougat has been trained)
 - only works for English

 ## Future Work